 There are so many of our habits that help this happen.

-- The answer over on Homeschool Blogging: How To Blog in 15 Minutes
+- The answer in How to Blog in 15 Minutes

 - Tips and Tricks for Online Time